ucldc/ingest_deploy/README.md

 #### No access files, preview image (for PDF or video objects), or complex object component thumbnails?
 (Nuxeo only)

-The media.json output created through the ["deep harvest"](#deepharvest) process references URL links back to the source files in Nuxeo.
-If those links are missing, then the files could not be successfully harvested.
+The `media.json` output created through the ["deep harvest"](#deepharvest) process references URL links back to the source files in Nuxeo.
+If there's no `media.json` file -- or if the media.json has broken or missing URLs -- then the files could not be successfully harvested.
+To fix:

-To fix, try re-running the [deep harvest for a single object](#deepharvest) to regenerate the media.json and files.
+* Try re-running the [deep harvest for a single object](#deepharvest) to regenerate the media.json and files.
+* Check the media.json again, to confirm that it was generated and/or its URLs resolve to files.
+If AOK, sync from CouchDB stage to Solr stage

 #### Persistent older versions of access files, preview image (for PDF or video objects), or complex object component thumbnails?
 (Nuxeo only)